Nick Brandt: This Empty World

 Brandt's next project, This Empty World, was released in February 2019.
 The series was published in book form by Thames & Hudson.
 This new project, "addresses the escalating destruction of the African natural world at the hands of humans, showing a world where, overwhelmed by runaway development, there is no longer space for animals to survive.
 The people in the photos also often helplessly swept along by the relentless tide of 'progress.'”

 Representing a thematic and technical evolution, the series required Brandt to develop and perfect a demanding new process.
 The Brooklyn Rail described it as:

+All the elements of the sets were recycled from one set into the next, and at the end back into the supply chain.

 Says Brandt, "People still think the major issue with the destruction of wildlife in Africa is poaching, but especially in East Africa it's no longer the biggest problem.
 The biggest problem is the population explosion that is happening.
 With that comes an invasion of humanity and development into what was not so long ago wildlife habitat."

 The resulting large-scale prints (up to 60x130 in / 140x300 cm) were exhibited in near-simultaneous exhibitions in London (Waddington Custot), New York (Edwynn Houk Gallery), and Los Angeles (Fahey/Klein Gallery).